kingst/ecs150-projects/project4-wip/README.md

 your file system is always in a consistent state after ALL disk writes.
 You can get a crash at any time, so making sure that your disk is always consistent and correct is an important part of this project.

+Some important points of consistency are (1) making sure that all blocks in use are marked as being allocated in the inode and data bitmaps and (2) All directories have two default entires, "." and ".." which refer to itself and its parent directory respectively.

+In our system we don't have a notion of appending or modifying data, conceptually we overwrite all data when we store something in our system.
+A sound strategy is to create new data and then as a final write update references so that they point to this new data.

 ## Caching for performance